 Ginger-Soy-Lime Vinaigrette for marinating the Tuna

 1/4 cup soy sauce

-Season the tuna with salt and pepper and let marinate in the sauce for a few minutes
+Season the tuna with salt, pepper and let marinate in the sauce for a 10-15 minutes.

 Meanwhile with a sharp large knife get to work with your veggies.
-Cut the sharp ends off the snap peas and then julienne them into strips that resemble small sticks.
+Remember just to cook the veggies for a total of 5-10 minutes.
+You want them crunchy!
+You could even eat them all raw if you wish.
+Cut the sharp ends off the snap peas and then julienne them into strips that resemble small match sticks.
 Repeat this process with the fennel, almonds and summer squash.
-Heat a sauce pan over medium heat and toast the almonds for a 2 minutes in a few tbls of olive oil.
-Add the garlic and cook for a 2-3 minutes.
+Heat a sauce pan over medium heat and toast the almonds for a 2 minutes in a few tbls of olive oil until they release a gorgeous fragrant smell.
+Add the minced garlic and ginger and cook for a 2-3 minutes.
 Next add the fennel and cook for 4 minutes or so.
-Now add the squash and snap peas and cook for a few minutes (not too long as you want the veggies to stay crunchy).
+Add a dash of the lemon olive oil and a tbls of lemon zest.
+Now add the squash and snap peas to the pan, and cook for a few minutes (not too long as you want the veggies to stay crunchy).
 Immediately remove from the heat to stop the cooking process.
-Add salt and a few nice squeezes of a lemon as well as the zest of 1 lemon.
+Add salt and a few nice squeezes of a lemon (if needed).
 Reserve.

 Heat the same saute pan over high heat.
 Add the oil and when its is very hot sear the tuna on all sides, 30 secs per side to 1 minute per side.
-Add some lime juice to the pan and quickly shake the pan and stir around the pan deposits.
-Drizzle a bit more of the sauce over the tuna and quickly remove from the pan.
+You want a raw center and browned outer edges.
+Add some lime juice to the pan to deglaze and quickly shake the pan and stir around the pan deposits.
+Quickly remove from the pan.